runemalm/OpenDDD.NET/docs/gettingstarted.rst

 .. note:: Entities will migrate on-the-fly next time they are fetched and saved by the repositories.

-.. note:: If an entity has not changed it's model from one version to another, simply skip adding that method to the migrator class.
+.. note:: If an entity has not changed it's model from one version to another, simply don't add a method for that version to the migrator class.

 Example migrator::

     using System.Collections.Generic;
-    using System.Linq;
-    using DDD.Infrastructure.Ports.Adapters.Repository;
+    using OpenDDD.Infrastructure.Ports.Adapters.Repository;
     using Domain.Model.Realm;
     using Domain.Model.User;
     using ContextDomainModelVersion = Domain.Model.DomainModelVersion;